Frequently asked questions:

 Those residing in the isolation facility can move to the room in which they were previously accommodated after receiving a negative PCR test.

-How is the teaching and learning process currently organised at the University?
+How is the teaching and learning process currently organized at the University?

-The teaching and learning process at the University is organised taking into account the need to comply with the Recommendations for the prevention of the new coronavirus disease (COVID-19) in educational institutions of higher education approved by the Chief State Sanitary Doctor of the Russian Federation on 29 July 2020 and Order No 7516/1 dated 28 August 2020.
+The teaching and learning process at the University is organized in accordance with the Recommendations for the prevention of the new coronavirus disease (COVID-19) in educational institutions of higher education by Rospotrebnadzor.

 How is medical support for foreign citizens organised?